-Language and Culture
+2.2 Language and Culture

 Language as a communication system is the most important part of culture.
 Such is the close relationship between language and culture, so that language becomes the most important means of understanding the culture of a community.
 The relationship between language and culture is a symbiotic relationship.
 Language is a vehicle for the expression of cultural values, beliefs, customs, and worldviews, while culture provides a mirror through which speakers understand their language.
 Each language has a unique system of rules (grammar) that guides speakers to speak and understand their language fluently (Mensah & Silva, 2016; 63).
 Meanwhile, according to Masinambuw (1985) quoted by Chaer and Agustina (2004; 165) states that language (language) and culture are two systems inherent in humans.
-Culture is a system that regulates human interaction in society, while language is a system that functions as a means of ongoing interaction.
-This close relationship can be interpreted that culture is a system that regulates human interaction, while language is a system that functions as a means of sustaining that interaction.
+Culture is a system that regulates human interaction in society, while language is a system that culture is a system that regulates human interaction, while language is a system that functions as a means of sustaining that interaction.

-This is in line with Silzer's (1990: Rabiah, 2018) statement that relationship between language culture is like conjoined twins, two closely related phenomena, such as the relationship between one side of the other on a coin.
+This is in line with Silzer's (1990) statement that the relationship between language and culture is like conjoined twins, two closely related phenomena, such as the relationship between one side of the other on a coin.
 One side is the linguistic system and the other side is the cultural system.
 This opinion states that language and culture are two different phenomena, but their relationship is very close, so it can be said that they cannot be separated.
-In this case, culture can be interpreted as something that is produced thoughts thoughts. or From explanations of several previous experts, it was concluded that the relationship between language and culture cannot be separated.
-For the people of Ternate, the Ternate language is their cultural heritage.
+In this case, culture can be interpreted as something that is produced from thoughts or thoughts.
+From the explanations of several previous experts, it was concluded that the relationship between language is their cultural heritage.
 Cultural materials, values, philosophies, oral and written literature of the Ternate people can only be expressed in the Ternate language.